tsenguunchik/translatte/README.md

+# This is a modification of translatte package

+The translatte package had the issue with the token

 # A free and unlimited translate for NodeJS.

 <p align="center"><img src="https://raw.githubusercontent.com/extensionsapp/translatte/master/translatte_md.png" alt="TRANSLATTE, npm package translate for NodeJS" title="TRANSLATTE, npm package translate for NodeJS"></p>